S&P affirms U.S. AA-plus rating, outlook still negative

-NEW YORK Standard & Poor's on Friday affirmed the AA-plus rating of the United States, citing the resilience of the world's biggest economy, its monetary credibility and the dollar's status as the world's key reserve currency.
+NEW YORK, June 8 Standard & Poor's on Friday affirmed the AA-plus rating of the United States, citing the resilience of the world's biggest economy, its monetary credibility and the dollar's status as the world's key reserve currency.

 But the credit ratings agency also said the U.S. outlook remained negative, reflecting S&P's opinion that sovereign risks - "primarily political and fiscal" - could lead to a downgrade of the long-term rating by 2014.